 Volunteer Job Description

-Court Appointed Special Advocates are trained community volunteers appointed by juvenile court judges to speak for the best interests of children who are brought before the court for reasons of abuse or neglect.
+Court Appointed Special Advocates are trained community volunteers appointed by juvenile court judges to speak for the best interests of youth who have been placed into the protective custody of the child welfare system due to abuse or neglect.

 A Court Appointed Special Advocate (CASA) is an official part of judicial proceedings, working alongside attorneys and social workers.
-By handling only one or two cases at a time the CASA can thoroughly explore the history of each assigned case.
-The volunteer talks with the child, parents, family members, neighbors, school officials, doctors and others involved in the child’s background who might have facts about the case.
+By handling only one or two cases at a time the CASA volunteer can thoroughly explore the history of each assigned case.
+The volunteer talks with the youth, parents, family members, neighbors, school officials, doctors and others involved in the youth’s background who might have facts about the case.
 The volunteer reviews all court facts about the case and the volunteer also reviews all court documents pertaining to the case.
 He or she then is expected to submit formal reports to the Judge at every scheduled hearing/review.
-The CASA continues to monitor the case to assure that the judicial and child welfare systems are moving ahead to secure a safe, permanent home for the child, and that court-ordered services are provided to the child and family.
-The CASA can be an invaluable resource for the attorney for the child and social worker in reaching their goals for permanency.
+The CASA volunteer continues to monitor the case to assure that the judicial and child welfare systems are moving ahead to secure a safe, permanent home for the youth, and that court-ordered services are provided to the youth and family.
+The CASA is an invaluable resource for the attorney for the youth and social worker in reaching their goals for permanency.

-Supervision: Direct supervision and guidance is provided by the volunteer coordinator(s).
+Supervision: Direct supervision and guidance is provided by the case supervisor(s).
 CASA volunteers fill out a monthly supervision sheet.

 Major Duties and Responsibilities: